aalazzeh/apple_mobility_analysis_2021/README.md

 ### Change Log

+* 2021-11-14: Parameterize Rmd and add bash script to drive knitting
 * 2021-10-31: Created the parameterize-rmd branch and is currently being updated * 2021-10-12: Complete Rmd to drive entire analysis * 2021-10-10: Add Rmd file to project directory